-One Young World Summit 2012 took place in Pittsburgh, USA from 18–22 October.
+The One Young World Summit 2012 took place in Pittsburgh, USA from 18–22 October.
 1,200 delegates from 183 countries attended.
 The Opening Ceremony featured a keynote speech by President Bill Clinton who also took time to answer questions from the delegates.

-One Young World Summit 2011 was hosted by the city of Zurich, Switzerland from 1-4 September 2011.
+The One Young World Summit 2011 was hosted by the city of Zurich, Switzerland from 1-4 September 2011.

-1200 delegates attended from 171 countries.
+1,200 delegates attended from 171 countries.

 The inaugural One Young World Summit was held in London on 8-10 February 2010.

-823 delegates attended from 114 countries.
+825 delegates attended from 114 countries.

-The Summit 2010 focused on six key Resolutions developed in response to the most pressing issues in the world, as identified by the One Young World Global Consultation Process, a poll of over 15,000 respondents aged 18-30 years old from 34 countries, with every continent represented.
+The 2010 Summit focused on six key Resolutions developed in response to the most pressing issues in the world, as identified by the One Young World Global Consultation Process, a poll of over 15,000 respondents aged 18-30 years old from 34 countries, with every continent represented.

-After One Young World Summit 2010, Archbishop Emeritus Desmond Tutu said: "I was inspired by the energy, ideas and dynamism of the wonderful young people I met at One Young World in London and I am delighted to be attending the second gathering of these exceptional individuals in Zurich.
+After the One Young World Summit 2010, Archbishop Emeritus Desmond Tutu said: "I was inspired by the energy, ideas and dynamism of the wonderful young people I met at One Young World in London and I am delighted to be attending the second gathering of these exceptional individuals in Zurich.
 Young people are changing the world in which we live at an incredible pace and it is important that we listen to the young leaders of tomorrow and encourage them to address the problems in the world today."

 One Young World Limited is a Registered charity England & Wales (1147298) One Young World Limited is a company limited by guarantee (Reg. no. 06970067)